 Sometimes I find myself craving peanut sauce and thinking of new ways to serve it.
 Should I make a stir-fry?
 Or maybe prepare some spring rolls for dipping?
-Since my own version comes together in a matter of minutes, I really have no excuse to go the lazy route, but I have purchased bottled sauce in the past, but it’s just not as good.
+Since my own version comes together in a matter of minutes, I really have no excuse to go the lazy route, but I have purchased bottled sauce in the past.
+It’s just not as tasty and contains way too much sugar.
 I like to make a double-batch of this recipe and keep it in the fridge for times when a hankering hits.

 Spicy Peanut Sauce